 Refraining from the use of quotes or epigraphs is best practice for professional communications.
 It is important to avoid the potential confusion of external audiences assuming a particular statement represents the University's official slogan, brand, or priorities.

 Including your email address is redundant, as your email address is included in the message.

 If relevant for your office or position, including social media can help continue to engage your audience online.

 If you are unsure of the short URL for your department, a list is available.
-If you do not see your department on this list and you have an active web page, please contact Katye Munger.
 If your department does not have a webpage, please use castleton.edu as the web address in your signature.

 Use plain text so that your email is compatible with all email clients and devices.
 Avoid bold, italics, html, colors, and special fonts.

 Using a common font, like Arial, is the best way to ensure that your message will be read as you intend.
 Sans serif fonts are easier to read on screens.